Skip to main content

 Creating a Namespace

 Follow the “Creating a Cloud Platform environment” instructions to create your namespace.
-Please note, your namespace name must follow the format of:
+Your namespace must meet the Ministry of Justice’s guidance on naming things.

 In addition, you will need to update the generated 01-rbac.yaml file in your namespace directory to add the analytics-hq team.
 Open the file, and under the subjects section, add the following below the existing entry: